 What is a system?

-In very general terms, a system comprises a set of related components (people, institutions, resources and activities) that are coherently organised and interconnected in a structure to fulfil a purpose.
+In general terms, a system comprises a set of related components (people, institutions, resources and activities) that are coherently organised and interconnected in a structure to fulfil a purpose.

 Systems are dynamic and complex and we need to understand them holistically.
 For instance, systems may consist of various underlying sub-systems with their own purpose.
 These sub-systems are interconnected and jointly contribute to the functioning of the larger system.

 In health systems, the overarching purpose is primarily to promote, restore and maintain health.
-Within a country’s overall health system, a sub-system could be a drug supply chain which consists of components and processes that collectively work together with the purpose to ensure access to medicines and medical supplies.
+Within a country’s overall health system, a sub-system could be a drug supply chain which consists of components and processes that collectively work together to ensure access to medicines and medical supplies.
 The health information system can also be seen as a sub-system.

 Another example: within the education system, a school can be viewed as a sub-system.
 Therefore, it’s crucial to clearly define the level of a system you intend to strengthen.